Last updated on September 12, 2023

 Text Blaze is used primarily to save time and increase productivity by automating repetitive typing.

 It’s quite easy.
-Text Blaze is available as a Chrome extension for a Mac and Windows users and as a desktop app for Windows users.
+Text Blaze is available as a Chrome extension for a Mac and Windows users and as a Text Blaze Windows desktop app (no Text Blaze Mac desktop app).

 Follow these steps: